Negin-Yazdani-Motlagh/YC-Job-Analytics/README.md

 - Script name:`fetch_html_who_is_hiring.py`
 - Contains the title, URL, and file path of each post's HTML content.
 - Links each entry to its corresponding saved .html file.

+### `nested_comments.json` NOT AVAILBLE
+***Purpose**: Stores the parsed data from monthly HTML files of "Who is Hiring" posts, keeping only top-level job posts and removing replies for further analysis.
+**Key Functionality**:
+- Scripts: `parse_and_extract_posts.py`
+- Organizes job post data into a structured JSON format.
+- Stores parsed comments from each HTML file under the respective month key.
+- Includes metadata such as the number of job posts (numJobPost) for each month.
+- Provides a cleaned dataset for additional analysis or reporting.